-The training programmes and seminars attended by the directors during the financial year include Directors' Continuing Education Programme.
 The Board will continue to identify other training programs that can further enhance their knowledge in the latest development relevant to the Group to enable them to discharge their responsibilities effectively.

 2. The Board Committees

 To facilitate the smooth transaction of business within the Company, the Board has formed the following Board committees.
 All committees are provided with written terms of reference, which state clearly the extent and limits of their responsibility and authority.
 However, the ultimate responsibility for the final decision on all matters rests with the entire Board.